-Kachemak Selo is a small community at the head of Kachemak Bay near the Fox River Flats on the Kenai Peninsula, about 9 miles (14.5 km) northeast of Fritz Creek and 20 miles (32 km) northeast of Homer, Alaska.
-The community is one of several settlements of Russian Old Believers in the Fox River area.
-The only land access is by driving east from Homer to Voznesenka and descending a steep switchback trail to the beach, then traveling about 0.6 miles (1 km) along the beach to reach Kachemak Selo.
+Kachemak Selo is a small community at the head of Kachemak Bay adjacent to the Fox River Flats on the Kenai Peninsula, about 27 miles (44 km) southeast of Ninilchik and 20 miles (32 km) northeast of Homer, Alaska.
+The community is one of several settlements of Russian Old Believers in the Fox River area including Voznesenka and Razdolna.
+The only land access to the village is by driving east from Homer to Voznesenka and descending a steep switchback trail to the beach, then traveling about 0.6 miles (1 km) northeast along the beach to reach Kachemak Selo.

 Russian Old Believers are Eastern Orthodox Christians who maintain the liturgical and ritual practices as they existed prior to the church reforms of Patriarch Nikon of Moscow between 1652 and 1666.
-Old Believers were persecuted in tsarist Russia after the Revolution of 1917 and many fled the country.
+Old Believers were persecuted in Tsarist Russia after the Revolution of 1917 and many fled the country.
 Old Believers arrived in Alaska in the second half of the 20th century.
-Existing communities in Alaska include the villages of Voznesenka, Razdolna, and Kachemak Selo near Homer in the Fox River area, and Nikolaevsk, Beryozovka, Delta Junction, and Kodiak, Alaska (in the Larsen Bay area and on Raspberry Island).
+Existing communities in Alaska include the villages of Voznesenka, Razdolna, and Kachemak Selo near Homer in the Fox River area, and Nikolaevsk, Beryozovka (near Willow), Delta Junction, and Kodiak (in the Larsen Bay area and on Raspberry Island), Alaska.
 Read more about the Old Believers and Kachemak Selo here and here.
-Explore more of Kachemak Selo here:
+Explore more of Kachemak Selo and Fox River Flats here: